 Products, collections, and bundles may evolve over time as calibration or other processing changes lead to improved versions.
-PDS appends a version identifier (VID) of the form ${\tt M.n}$ to logical identifiers to indicate different versions.
-The suffix is separated from the LID by a double colon - for example would be the first version of product image01321.
+PDS appends a version identifier (VID) of the form M.n to logical identifiers to indicate different versions.
+The suffix is separated from the LID by a double colon - for example urn:nasa:pds:sunburn-1:solcam-cr1-raw:image01321::1.0 would be the first version of product image01321.
 There are some circumstances in which the versioned logical identifier (LIDVID) is more appropriate and others in which the LID may be preferred.
 When a product is requested and only the LID is given, PDS will default to the most recent version.
 Products that have undergone distinctly different processing (as opposed to better calibration), should be given a new LID.